 Defining the "Code Complete" Phase

 Given all phases in a progression have been defined, one of the phases must be designated as the "code complete" phase; this is defined as the phase where work arrives in its final state and no further changes will be made to the contents (workitems) of the relevant package revision.
 When work arrives at this phase, it is considered ready to be delivered to the end-user.

 This threshold is defined so that Continuum can track the time it takes for a workitem to become "code-complete" and provide code commit reporting around risk and quality.

 To define the code-complete phase, tick the radio button to the left of the phase name.
 In the below example, the "Ready for Delivery" phase is defined as the code-complete phase for the "Authentication Service" progression.

-In the above example, code commits that appear on or after this phase should be considered out of process and thus high-risk.
+In the above example, code commits that appear on or after this phase should be considered out of the process and thus high-risk.
 This is further detailed in the Progression Metrics section.